Christmas Blues: Why Do I Feel Sad During Christmas

 Cognitive behavioral therapy (CBT) is especially helpful for the holiday blues because it is known to help people with depression and anxiety, which are two of the main symptoms of the holiday blues.

-What if I have post-Christmas blues?
+What are the post-Christmas blues?

-Leave a comment
+Leave a reply

-Your email address will not be published.
-Required fields are marked
+Your email will not be published.
+All fields are required.